 And junior employees and researchers rarely are the ones we listen to (and yes, the black hole picture is an exception: don’t make the rules with the exceptions).

-At the end of the day, what deliver the goods is staying power (also read “Grit by Angela Duckworth“).
+At the end of the day, in business as in life, what truly delivers the goods is staying power (also read “Grit by Angela Duckworth“).